2024-25 School Year

 Seasons of Seven Virtual School strives to support our teachers, students and school in the best way possible.
 We work hard to keep our overhead costs low to allow most of the funds received to go straight to our amazing teachers.
 The registration fee covers Admin support and technology expenses.
 All payments are non-refundable to cover these areas.
-All Tuition is also non-refundable.
-The only time tuition payments will be refunded is if a course is cancelled by the administration team.

 Our college of teachers is composed of certified Waldorf teachers as well as seasoned Waldorf homeschooling teachers who are well versed in bringing lively lessons.

 These terms of service are subject to change as needs arise to meet the standards of our school.